There may be affiliate links in this post. Read my disclosure policy to learn more.

 Castles in the Republic of Ireland

-Kilkenny castle in Kilkenny, Ireland
+Kilkenny Castle in Kilkenny, Ireland

 The Butler house next to it is a family mansion now turned to a boutique hotel.
 The grounds also host art studios and galleries.
 The restaurant by the studio offers delicious meals.